cizydorczyk/pa-2025/pa1-mlst.md

 ### ARIBA (run locally and uploaded to arc)

-- ARIBA databsae is in `/work/parkins_lab/project/conrad/pa-2025/mlst/ap1-ariba/pa_mlst/`
+- ARIBA database is in `/work/parkins_lab/project/conrad/pa-2025/mlst/ap1-ariba/pa_mlst/`
 - `run_pa_ariba_mlst.txt` contains individual commands to run ARIBA for all PA genomes

+### pyMLST

+- *Not sure where the pyMLST db is but it would have been the PA db...*

 ## Outputs